 Four years after her daughter’s wedding, Ella Rosenberg Goldsmith died in Pittsburgh on November 21, 1959 at age 72.7 Her husband Walter survived her for twelve years; he died when he was 89 in August 1971.8

 Walter and Ella were survived by their three children.
 Stanley died on February 24, 1994, in Pittsburgh; he was 71.9 The following year his brother Edison died on November 9, 1995; he was 74.10 Neither had married or had children.
 Their sister Edna survived them.
-She died in San Pedro, California, on October 19, 2007, at the age of 83.
+She died in West Los Angeles, California, on October 19, 2007, at the age of 83.
 Her husband Arnold died less than two months later on December 5, 2007; he was 87.
 Edna and Arnold were survived by their children.

 With Walter Goldsmith’s death in 1971, only two of Henry Goldsmith’s ten children were still living, his two daughters, Florence and Helen.
 Florence died at 91 in Beverly Hills, California, on April 22, 1975.11